 Minnesota Twins vs. Los Angeles Angels

-The Minnesota Twins and the Los Angeles Angels meet on Wednesday for game two of their series at Target Field.
-The Angels are -170 favorites over the Twins with an over/under run total set at 7.5.
+The Minnesota Twins look to bounce back from yet another horrible loss as they host the Los Angeles Angels in game two of their series.
+The Angels are -150 favorites over the Twins with the over/under total set at 7 runs.